-ARS 410 Early Christian and Byzantine Art.
-(3)
+M ARS 410 Early Christian and Byzantine Art.
+(3) once a year

 Art and architecture of the early church and the Byzantine Empire from the 4th to the 15th century.
 Prerequisites: both ARS 101 and 102 or only instructor approval.
+General Studies: HU

-ARS 412 Early Medieval Art.
+M ARS 412 Early Medieval Art.
 (3)

 Painting, sculpture, architecture, and the minor arts from Migration, Carolingian, and Ottonian periods considered within religious, social, and economic contexts.
 Prerequisites: both ARS 101 and 102 or only instructor approval.
+General Studies: HU.
+H

-ARS 414 Romanesque Art.
+M ARS 414 Romanesque Art.
 (3)